-By measuring 12 DoFs on each "stage", it could be verified that in the frequency range of interest, each stage behaved as a rigid body.
+By measuring 12 degrees of freedom on each "stage", it could be verified that in the frequency range of interest, each stage behaved as a rigid body.
 This confirms that a multi-body model can be used to properly model the micro-station.

 Although a lot of effort was put into this experimental modal analysis of the micro-station, it was difficult to obtain an accurate modal model.
-However, the measurements are useful for tuning the parameters of the micro-station multibody model.
+However, the measurements are useful for tuning the parameters of the micro-station multi-body model.